pedro-ernesto/pedro-ernesto/README.md

 💻 Started my path in the tech world in 2018, developing websites.
 In my internships, worked with data analysis and created applications to solve real problems for our company!

-📚 Currently working as a software developer on Osas.
+📚 Currently working as a software developer on Rethink Tecnologia.

 🎓 Undergraduate student in materials engineering (CEFET-MG).